Wolfpack Vorwärts: Abbekerk

-Abbekerk, an unescorted 7,906-ton Dutch merchant ship en route from Port of Spain, Trinidad to Liverpool with 9,489 tons of sugar, general cargo and mail, was inspected by the Norwegian convoy escort HNoMS Eglantine about 15 nmi south-east of Convoy ONS-122 at 13:40 on 24 August 1942.
-Soon after she was spotted by U-604 which was searching for the convoy.
+Abbekerk, an unescorted 7,906-ton Dutch merchant ship en route from Port of Spain, Trinidad to Liverpool with 9,489 tons of sugar, general cargo and mail, was inspected by the Norwegian convoy escort HNoMS Eglantine about 15 nmi south-east of Convoy ONS 122 at 13:40 on 24 August 1942.
+Soon after it was spotted by U-604 which was searching for the convoy.
 The U-boat pursued the ship for more than 12 hours before firing a spread of three torpedoes at 03:48 on 25 August.
 One struck the ship, which stopped.
-At 03:56 U-604 hit her again and the ship sank after two boiler explosions.
+At 03:56 U-604 hit it again and the ship sank after two boiler explosions.
 All the crew except two managed to abandon ship in two lifeboats, which set sail for Ireland, and the 62 men were later picked up by HMS Wallflower.

 Capira & Bronxville

-At 10.05 hours on 31 August U-609 fired torpedoes at Convoy SC-97 and sank two ships.
+At 10.05 hours on 31 August U-609 fired torpedoes at Convoy SC 97 and sank two ships.
 The first was Capira, a 5,625-ton merchant ship owned by United States Lines, but flagged in Panama.
 The ship, loaded with trucks, tractors, steel mats, bulldozers, and 250 bags of US mail, was struck in the engine room, which immediately flooded.
 The ship sank in 20 minutes, killing five of the crew, but 36 men and 13 armed guards escaped in lifeboats and rafts.
 Of these, 33 were soon picked up by the British rescue ship Perth, and the remaining 16 by a corvette.
 The second ship was Bronxville, a 4,663-ton Norwegian merchant ship carrying general cargo, including 531 tons of explosives.
 All 39 hands survived and were picked up by the British rescue ship Perth.
 The next day, 1 September, U-756 was sunk with all hands by depth charges from the corvette HMCS Morden.

-Attack on Convoy ON-127
+Attack on Convoy ON 127

 Convoy ON 127 comprised 32 ships, escorted by the Canadian Escort Group C-4 consisting of the destroyers HMCS St. Croix and HMCS Ottawa, and four Flower-class corvettes; HMCS Amherst, HMCS Arvida, HMCS Sherbrooke, and HMS Celandine.
 It was first sighted on 9 September 1942 by U-584, which lost contact during the night, but U-96 sighted the convoy again around noon on the next day.